 The proper preparation of pelts was learned through observation, trial and error.
 Foxes are relatively simple to skin by splitting the hide on the inside of the hind legs down to the vent, and the tail skin is split to the very tip.
 The hide is then pulled off with as little cutting as possible so that the hide comes down over the shoulders, the front legs, and to the ears which are cut, and so on down to the nose which is cut off with the pelt.
 This is called case skinning. there is little cleaning on the skin side of an average fox pelt when place skin side out on a wooden stretcher When partially dried the hide is reversed to place the fur side out and again placed on the stretcher until dry.
 As soon as the drying process was complete the pelt was removed from the cabin and hung in cold storage in our small warehouse; here it was frequently checked for damage from mice which can create havoc if they get into a fur cache.
 Trappers made good use of needle and thread to hide flaws in long-haired fur pelts.
 When the pelt was freshly skinned, small rubbed spots may be removed by cutting out, the edges sewn together, and the pelt dried so that the mend is difficult to detect.
 I used the needle on many occasions to sew up cuts and rips in the hide.
 I have sold to some very shrewd fur buyers but I was never caught at it.
 I reasoned that there is a good deal of cutting and sewing together in a fur garment factory, and so I deceived with a clear conscience.
 A trapper told me that he had once stitched together the best parts of two damaged fox skins to make one good one.
 A fur buyer usually spends some time shaking and whipping each fox pelt to judge its value.
-This procedure consists of holding the pelt at the base of the tail, head-end down, fingers gripping well into the pelt so the tail will not tear off.
+This procedure consists of holding the pelt at the base of the tail, head end down, fingers gripping well into the pelt so the tail will not tear off.
 The head skin is gripped with the other hand and the pelt whipped until every hair stands straight out so that the texture, lustre, hair length, and colour can be exactly determined.

-Muskrat, mink, weasel, and otter were also case-skinned but dried with the fur side in and never reversed after being dried.
+Muskrat, mink, weasel, and otter were also case-skinned, but dried with the fur side in and never reversed after being dried.
 Proper cleaning of these skins is essential and all traces of flesh and fat are removed, leaving the skin side an off-white or light amber colour.
 Beaver pelts are difficult to prepare for the fat is intergrown with the tissue especially in the area covering the shoulders, hips, and the base of the tail.
-Beaver are skinned open, that is, the skin is split from the chin to the base of the tail, the legs are pulled through and the skin cut at the wrists and heels so that the finished product is oval-shaped and skin side and fur side can both be examined.
+Beaver are skinned open, that is, the skin is split from the chin to the base of the tail, the legs are pulled through and the skin cut at the wrists and heels, so that the finished product is oval shaped and skin side and fur side can both be examined.

 "And so, as it must be to all men, death comes to King George V of England," announced the news commentator as we switched on the radio one evening.
 Aside from its interest and news value, this fact was to have a favourable impact on fur prices for we were happy to learn that in the year of the coronation of King Edward VIII, fur prices suddenly turned sharply upward.
-Fur became so much in demand that Alex Ahenakew chartered Cecil MacNeal's plane for a trip to our cabin where he bought our catch up to early December for well over $900 a tidy sum in that days time, about the price of a new car in Regina at that time.
+Fur became so much in demand that Alex Ahenakew chartered Cecil MacNeal's plane for a trip to our cabin where he bought our catch up to early December for well over $900 a tidy sum in those days-about the price of a new car in Regina at that time.

 We will take you on a typical trapline patrol in the Cree Lake country in mid-December.
 We will follow Ab's trapline on a routine trip.
 Come with us.